ohbadiah/nickmcavoy-dotcom/content/posts/2014-09-08-against-streets.markdown

 His main argument, repeated a dozen ways in convincing photographs, is that streets ought to be narrow:

 <pre class="prose">
-The other side of the street should not feel like it is a world away - it should not be divided by a dangerous highway of heavy machinary.
+The other side of the street should not feel like it is a world away - it should not be divided by a dangerous highway of heavy machinery.
 It should feel human-centric - safe, warm, inviting.
 We should feel safe walking anywhere on the street.
 The street should not feel divided into a "left" and "right" side.
 We should feel like we are on the *entire* street.
 The secret to building these great warm homely-feeling places is so simple.
 The secret is to build narrow streets!
 That is all we have to do.
 </pre>

 <!-- MORE -->